yleeyilin/tp/docs/UserGuide.md

 Contact | Definition and Examples
 --------|------------------
-Person | Any persons that do not fall under staff, supplier or maintainer.<br> E.g. neighbours, work friends Staff | Any full-time or part-time employees.<br> E.g. waiters, waitresses, dishwashers Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. kibbles suppliers, coffee beans suppliers Maintainer | Any externally hired specialised personel that takes care of the dogs.<br> E.g. dog groomers, veterinarians
+Person | Any persons that do not fall under staff, supplier or maintainer.<br> E.g. neighbour, work friend Staff | Any full-time or part-time employee.<br> E.g. waiter, waitress, dishwasher Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. kibbles supplier, coffee beans supplier Maintainer | Any externally hired specialised personel that takes care of the dogs.<br> E.g. dog groomer, veterinarian

 <div style="page-break-after: always;"></div>